 Resistance as Practice: Acts of Anti-Racism Through Architecture & Planning

 We are happy to invite you to the inaugural Robert H. Winters lecture series Resistance as Practice: Acts of Anti-Racism through Architecture and Planning!
-This series is hosted by the Dalhousie University Faculty of Architecture and Planning's Equity, Diversity and Inclusion Committee, in partnership with the SHIFT: Connect conference.
-On November 18th at 7pm AST we will host a lecture by Dr. Craig Wilkins, an architect, artist, activist and accomplished scholar of race and hip-hop architecture.
-Please see the attached announcements for more details on Dr. Wilkins and the other events in the series, and register through Eventbrite here.
+The event is hosted by the Dalhousie University Faculty of Architecture and Planning's Equity, Diversity and Inclusion Committee, in partnership with the SHIFT: Connect conference.
+Our next event will be on Wednesday, February 24th at 7pm AST, and will be a lecture by Dr. Vernelle Noel.
+Noel is an architect, design scholar, artist, TED speaker and the director of the Situated Computation + Design Lab at the University of Florida.
+Through this work she challenges narratives that have excluded traditional ways of making by incorporating them into the practices of automated making, investigating human-computer interaction, interdisciplinary creativity and intersections of these practices with society.
+Please see the attached announcement for more details on the panelists and the event, and register through Eventbrite here.

-The series will extend into the spring of 2021, and feature architects, planners, scholars and activists whose work focuses on anti-racism on scales local to Halifax, in other Canadian contexts, and internationally.
-Other speakers and panelists will include Mindy Fullilove, Frank Palermo, Jennifer Llewellyn, Ingrid Waldron, and more.
+The series will extend into March of 2021, and featured architects, planners, scholars and activists whose work focuses on anti-racism on scales local to Halifax, in other Canadian contexts, and internationally.
+We will end with a panel on institutional barriers to anti-racist work featuring Frank Palermo, Jennifer Llewelyn, and Ingrid Waldron.

 Christina MacNeil firstname.lastname@example.orgResistance as Practice: Acts of Anti-Racism Through Architecture & Planning